 For a better smell, you can add whole spices while cooking.
 Spices like cardamom, cloves, or bay leaves make the rice fragrant.
 This pairs well with the spices in the korma.

 Another good idea is to make a simple pilaf.
 You can do this by frying onions and spices in butter or ghee before adding the rice.
 This gives your meal more flavor and texture.
 In the end, the choice of rice is up to you.
-Just pick a type that won’t hide the gentle flavors of the korma.
+Then, just pick a type that won’t hide the gentle flavors of the korma.
 This will enhance your dining experience.

 Side Dishes that Complement Chicken Korma